List of parties to the Treaty on the Prohibition of Nuclear Weapons

 The list of parties to the Treaty on the Prohibition of Nuclear Weapons encompasses the states which have signed and ratified or acceded to the Treaty on the Prohibition of Nuclear Weapons, a multilateral treaty outlawing nuclear weapons.

 On 20 September 2017, the treaty was opened for signature.
 Following Article 15 of the treaty, it entered into force on 22 January 2021 after it had been ratified by 50 states.
-States that did not sign the treaty before then may only accede to it.
+States have the option of acceding to the treaty without signing.